grinnell-cs/csc151-images/_eboards/eboard06.md

 define `my-image` in terms of that procedure.
 (Our intent was that you create it first, before designing procedures, but ....)

+And you must call it `my-image`.
+It helps the graders (and Sam, when he grades).

 Just in case you hadn't noticed, there is a "rubric" at the end of the assignment.
 Our graders will be using that rubric to assign you a grade.
 It is worth reviewing them.

 ### Questions

+Can we write helper procedures to make the rainbow spaceship simpler?

+> Certainly.
+But it is not expected or required.

+Where should we cite the reading?

+> Whatever works best for you.
+I care that you cite more than where you cite.
+If it's best to cite by the particular code that is influenced by a reading, that's fine.
+If it's easier to just say "I consulted ..." at the top, that's fine

+Do we have to cite readings and labs?

+> Good practice suggests that if you refer to something while working, you cite it.

 Comments and questions on the readings
 --------------------------------------